Key Takeaways

 General admission to the park costs 55 RMB and is free for children under 1.2 meters (3.9 feet).
 Note that boat and raft rides available in the park are not included in the entrance ticket.

-Nearby sights in Guilin
+04 Nearby Attractions Worth Visiting in Guilin

-While you’re in the area, be sure to stop by these nearby destinations to soak up more of Guilin’s unique atmosphere and landscape.
+While you're in the area, be sure to stop by these nearby destinations to soak up more of Guilin's unique atmosphere and landscape.
+And if you're feeling hungry after a morning of exploring, don't miss the chance to try Guilin's beloved rice noodles — a local specialty that's as iconic as the scenery.

 Two Rivers, Four Lakes 两江四湖 (Liǎngjiāng Sìhú)

 The Two Rivers, Four Lakes scenic area is a waterway system comprised of the Li and Peach Blossom Rivers, and Fir, Banyan, Osmanthus and Wood Dragon lakes.
-Emerging from the waters of the Fir Lake are the famed Sun and Moon Pagodas (日月双塔; Rìyuè Shuāngtǎ), another landmark that’s symbolic of Guilin.
+Emerging from the waters of Fir Lake are the famed Sun and Moon Pagodas (日月双塔, Rìyuè Shuāngtǎ), another landmark that's symbolic of Guilin.

 Just a stone's throw from Elephant Trunk Hill, this area is perfect for a post-dinner stroll and is also an ideal spot for people watching.
 Perhaps best of all, walking around this labyrinthine canal system is completely free!